John-smith-889/blog-development/_posts/jekyll/2019-07-29-introducing-jekyll-framework-with-lanyon-theme.md

 <div style="line-height:20%;"> <br> </div>
 ### 1.2.
 Downloading repository with Lanyon Jekyll theme

 You may download repository from GitHub manually, or using git bash.
-You may found it [there](https://gitforwindows.org/).
+You may found it
+<a href="https://gitforwindows.org/" target="_blank" title="keyword">there</a>.

 When you finally install it, click on windows reading glass, and type "git bash".

 After running this application, move to the proper place when you want to download repository, by typing `$ cd path/where/you/want/download`

-And then run git clone with link to GitHub repository, which you may find after click on "Clone or download" button on proper git repository [webpage](https://github.com/poole/lanyon).
+And then run git clone with link to GitHub repository, which you may find after click on "Clone or download" button on proper git repository
+<a href="https://github.com/poole/lanyon" target="_blank" title="keyword">webpage</a>.
 <br>
 `$ git clone https://github.com/poole/lanyon.git`